Zakariya Khan Bahadur: Persecution of Sikhs

-He continued the persecution of Sikhs and appointed Salabat Khan to block Amritsar and not allowing Sikhs to worship there.
+He continued the persecution of Sikhs and dispatched his army commander Salabat Khan to block off Amritsar and not allow Sikhs to worship there.
 Zakaria Khan condemned the Hindu religious martyr, Haqiqat Rai, to death.
-Zakaria Khan also dispatched a Mughal force that ended-up killing Tara Singh Wan.
+Zakaria Khan also dispatched a Mughal force that ended up killing Tara Singh Wan.

-In the early part of the 1730s, Zakaria Khan attempted to broker peace with the Sikh rebels by offering a nawabship, jagir grant, and robe-of-honour from the Mughal emperor to the chosen leader of the Sikhs, with Kapur Singh being selected to receive this.
+In the early 1730s, Zakaria Khan attempted to broker peace with the Sikh rebels by offering a nawabship, jagir grant, and robe-of-honour from the Mughal emperor to the chosen leader of the Sikhs, with Kapur Singh being selected to receive this.
 However, Sikh-Mughal relations soon broke down once again and Zakaria Khan continued his anti-Sikh policies with a greater level of intensity.

 According to prominent early Sikh historian Ratan Singh Bhangu, in response to having his scalp torn off, Bhai Taru Singh cursed Zakaria Khan, saying he would be killed by his shoes.
 According to Sikh sources, after cutting Bhai Taru Singh's scalp, Zakaria Khan was stricken with unbearable pain and the inability to urinate.
 As a last resort, Khan sent an apology to the Khalsa Panth for his persecution of Sikhs and begged for forgiveness.
-It was suggested that if Khan hit himself with Singh's shoes, his condition might be lifted.
+It was suggested that if Khan hit himself with Singh's shoes, his condition might be cured.
 Although it would cure Khan of his condition, he died 22 days later from having hit himself with the shoes, just as Singh predicted.

 Death and successor

 Zakariya Khan died in 1745 and was survived by three sons: Yahya Khan, Hayatullah Khan, and Mir Baqi.
 Yahya Khan and Hayatullah Khan were at the imperial court at the time of the father's death whilst Mir Momin and Nimmat Khan were away on an expedition against the Hill States.
+Yahya Khan eventually became an ascetic.
+Hayatullah Khan, who was entitled Shah Nawaz Khan, died in a battle against Mir Mannu, son of Qamruddin Khan, the grand vizier.
+His third son, Mir Baqi, migrated to the Deccan and took up service in Nizam ul Mulk Asaf Jah I's court, and he was given the title Izz-ud-Dawlah Hizbar Jang.

-Salabat Khan was killed in an encounter with Jassa Singh Ahluwalia and Sikhs liberated Amritsar in March 1748.
+The commander Salabat Khan was killed in an encounter with Jassa Singh Ahluwalia and the Sikhs liberated Amritsar in March 1748.